yogicohen/DH-mini-proj/README.md

 2. From Kaggle-The Movies Dataset page (https://www.kaggle.com/rounakbanik/the-movies-dataset), download: movies_metadata.csv (table columns are described in the link)

-3. Download python scripts, wikidata_actor_africanamericans_imdbid.csv and wikidata_filmactor_africanamericans_imdbid.csv files.
+3. Download all python scripts, wikidata_actor_africanamericans_imdbid.csv and wikidata_filmactor_africanamericans_imdbid.csv files from wikidata directory.

 4. Run createTitlePrincipalsOnlyActors.py in order to create principals table of only actors records: title_principals_only_actors.tsv file (which basicly contains imdb_id's of movies and their actors imdb_id's).